Jaren Jackson Jr.

-Jaren Walter Jackson Jr. (/ˈdʒɛərən/ JAIR-ən; born September 15, 1999), nicknamed "the Block Panther", "The Alliteration", and also known by his initials JJJ, is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
+Jaren Walter Jackson Jr. (/ˈdʒɛərən/ JAIR-ən; born September 15, 1999), nicknamed "The Block Panther", and also known by his initials JJJ, is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
 He played college basketball for the Michigan State Spartans.
-Jackson was selected by Memphis with the fourth overall pick of the 2018 NBA draft.
+Jackson was selected by the Memphis Grizzlies with the fourth overall pick of the 2018 NBA draft.
 In 2023, he was named to his first NBA All-Star team, later winning Defensive Player of the Year that same season.
 Jackson is renowned for his defensive dominance, particularly his exceptional rim protection; he led the league in blocks per game for two consecutive seasons in 2021–22 and 2022–23.

+Early life

+Jaren Walter Jackson Jr. was born on September 15, 1999, in Plainfield, New Jersey.

 Jaren started his high school career with Park Tudor School in Indianapolis.
 He played varsity for three years, where he averaged 10 points, 6 rebounds and 3 blocks per game.
 Jackson won two IHSAA state basketball championships while at Park Tudor.
 He was teammates with future Xavier University standout and future professional basketball player Trevon Bluiett.
 He then transferred to La Lumiere School in La Porte, Indiana for his senior year, where he met Jordan Poole and started for their varsity squad.